Prince of Smolensk

 The Prince of Smolensk was the kniaz, the ruler or sub-ruler, of the Rus' Principality of Smolensk, a lordship based on the city of Smolensk.
 It passed between different groups of descendants of Grand Prince Iaroslav I of Kiev until 1125, when following the death of Vladimir Monomakh the latter's grandson Rostislav Mstislavich was installed in the principality, while the latter's father Mstislav I Vladimirovich became Grand Prince.
-It gained its own bishopric in 1136.
-It was Rostislav's descendants, the Rostaslavichi, who ruled the principality until the fifteenth-century.
+It gained status as a diocesan see with its own bishop in 1136.
+Rostislav's descendants, the Rostaslavichi, ruled the principality until the fifteenth century.
 Smolensk enjoyed stronger western ties than most Rus' principalities.